Fundraising during Lent; The enterprise challenge

 Our whole school challenge relies on our Children & Young People using their enterprise skills in order to raise money during Lent.
-Each class receives £5 and as a team, decides on the best way to spend the £5 in order to make more money for Charity.
+Each class receives a small amount of money and as a team, decides on the best way to spend the money given in order to make more for Charity.

 Some ideas that pupils have undertaken include;